tupleapp/pair-programming-guide/_pages/lesser-known-benefits-of-pair-programming.md

 ### Your hands get a break

-RSI is no joke.
+RSI (Repetitive Stress Injury, can be caused by excess typing) is no joke.
 It can end careers.

 Pairing lets you share the typing and put fewer miles on your tissues.